shalkecsharp/EDE/README.md

-# **Elite Dangerous Ease**
+# **Elite Dangerous Ease \- Help Document**

-**Elite Dangerous Ease** is a powerful WPF overlay tool designed to enhance your Elite Dangerous experience, with optional VR support for immersive gameplay.
-It streamlines tasks like managing blueprints, tracking colonization projects, and accessing game information, and is fully functional in desktop mode.
+**[Elite Dangerous Ease](https://api.github.com/repos/shalkecsharp/EDE/releases/latest)** is a powerful WPF overlay tool designed to enhance your Elite Dangerous experience, fully functional in desktop mode with optional VR support for immersive gameplay.
+It streamlines tasks like managing blueprints, tracking colonization projects, and accessing game information, heavily utilizing the Spansh API for system, station, and market data.
 VR (optional) uses SteamVR or Desktop+ (recommended) to display interactive overlay windows, controllable via HOTAS, keyboard, or mouse.
 The app takes focus from the game for navigation and returns focus when hidden, ensuring a seamless experience in both desktop and VR (optional) modes.

 **Important**: This application is not affiliated with, endorsed by, or sponsored by Frontier Developments, the developers of Elite Dangerous.
 All Elite Dangerous terminology (e.g., "journal files," "systems," "blueprints," "market data") is the intellectual property of Frontier Developments and is used for compatibility.
+Special thanks to [Spansh](https://spansh.co.uk/) for providing the API that powers system, station, and market information.

 ## **Table of Contents**